snowplow/documentation/docs/collecting-data/collecting-from-own-applications/webview-tracker/index.md

   </TabItem>
   <TabItem value="tag" label="Using Snowplow tag">

-You may download the `sp.js` file from the Releases section Github, self-host it, and load to your page using the following tag:
+You may download the `sp.js` file from the [Releases section on Github](https://github.com/snowplow-incubator/snowplow-webview-tracker/releases), self-host it, and load to your page using the following tag:

 ```html
 <script type="text/javascript" async=1>